Shriram-Balaji/On-The-Go-Blog-Website/README.md

 # On-The-Go
-A blog website that runs on openshift
+A blog website where users can share their thoughts and views  that runs on openshift .
-The site is hosted at www.onthego.co.in annd you will be redirected to the openshift page.
+The site is hosted at www.onthego.co.in .